 This website is my attempt at merging my writing skills with both my love for animals and veganism with my equal passion for cinema.
 Most of my reviews will be fairly straightforward, with perhaps a few shout-outs to veganism thrown in there.

 I’ve been a volunteer at Foster Parrots in Rhode Island since 2013.
-Please support this wonderful organization if you can; we house approximately 400 birds (including macaws, cockatoos, and parakeets), along with tortoises, Patagonian cavies, and peacock.
+Please support this wonderful organization if you can; we house approximately 300 birds (including macaws, cockatoos, and parakeets), along with tortoises, crows, and yard birds.
 While parrots really shouldn’t be pets, many of our birds are so human-bonded that they crave socialization.
-(I’m a crazy cockatoo lady, as evidenced in the photo above).
+We suffered a devastating fire on April 1, 2021, and we lost 95 animals, including many of my cockatoo friends.
+Please donate as we move forward to heal and rebuild.

 Also, I was diagnosed with Asperger’s syndrome just a month or so before my 23rd birthday — after I’d already graduated from college, and had spent over two decades struggling with social issues, anxiety, and other things.
 It was more of a sigh of a relief than anything else, as I finally had a reason for my oddities.
 Then, in 2019, shortly after my 32nd birthday, I received an official autism spectrum diagnosis from a professional.
 The term Asperberger’s is essentially obsolete, so I prefer to just say I’m on the autism spectrum.
 Plus, now, it’s actually pretty cool to be different.